In this post, I’ll show you the answer to a question that somebody recently sent me.

 dialogBox.Filters.Add “Excel workbooks”, “*.xlsx;*.xls;*.xlsm”

-This code restricts the types of files which are shown.
+This code restricts the types of files that are shown in the file picker.
 The asterisk ( * ) is a wildcard character; any files ending in .xlsx, .xlsx, and .xlsm will be displayed.
 To add new file types, PDFs for example, add “;*.pdf” into the text string.
+Or, to allow all file types, remove the dialogbox.Filters.Add… line completely.

-Once the code has been entered, close the Visual Basic Editor by clicking on the [X] at the window’s top right.
+Once the code has been entered and amended to your scenario, close the Visual Basic Editor by clicking on the [X] at the window’s top right.

 Insert folder picture

-Now we need something to act as the button to be clicked.
+Now we need something to act as the button.
 I am going to use an Icon.
-Depending on the version of Excel you have, you may not have Icons.
+Depending on your version of Excel, you may not have the Icons feature.
 But you can insert any picture or shape you wish.

 To insert an icon like me, click Insert > Icons.